Minimum Program Requirements

 - Complete all prerequisite courses with a grade of "C" or above prior to enrollment in the DPT Program.
 Applicants who will not complete the prerequisites by the date of their application submission must provide a detailed plan for completion of the remaining courses found in the Supplemental Application portion of the PTCAS Application.

-- Attain a minimum 3.0/4.0 cumulative undergraduate coursework GPA or a minimum cumulative graduate GPA of 3.25 / 4.0 for 18 or more semester hours in an approved graduate science degree program.
+- Attain a minimum 3.0/4.0 cumulative and prerequisite GPA in all undergraduate coursework or a minimum cumulative graduate GPA of 3.25 / 4.0 for 18 or more semester hours in an approved graduate science degree program.

 - Document at least 50 hours of observation with licensed physical therapists in two or more physical therapy settings to include inpatient and outpatient.

 - Complete the Graduate Record Exam (GRE) and submitted official results to PTCAS.